Windows 10 version history: Version 1511 (November Update)

+The first preview was released on August 18, 2015.
+The final release was made available to Windows Insiders on November 3, 2015, followed by a public release on November 12, 2015.
+Unlike the initial release of Windows, this branch was also made available to existing Windows Phone 8.1 devices and the Xbox One and as a preview release to Windows Server 2016, and was pre-installed on new Windows 10 Mobile devices.

 On November 21, 2015, the November Update was temporarily pulled from public distribution.
 The upgrade was re-instated on November 24, 2015, with Microsoft stating that the removal was due to a bug that caused privacy and data collection settings to be reset to defaults when installing the upgrade.

+The update has reached end of service on October 10, 2017 in the Current Branch and Current Branch for Business.
+Supplemental servicing for the Enterprise and Education editions was available until April 10, 2018.

 Version 1607 (Anniversary Update)

 The third stable build of Windows 10 is called version 1607, known as the Anniversary Update.
 It was codenamed "Redstone 1" (RS1) during development.
 This version was released on August 2, 2016, a little over one year after the first stable release of Windows 10.
 The Anniversary Update was originally thought to have been set aside for two feature updates.
 While both were originally to be released in 2016, the second was moved into 2017 so that it would be released in concert with that year's wave of Microsoft first-party devices.

 The Anniversary Update introduces new features such as the Windows Ink platform, which eases the ability to add stylus input support to Universal Windows Platform apps and provides a new "Ink Workspace" area with links to pen-oriented apps and features, enhancements to Cortana's proactive functionality, a dark user interface theme mode, a new version of Skype designed to work with the Universal Windows Platform, improvements to Universal Windows Platform intended for video games, and offline scanning using Windows Defender.
 The Anniversary Update also supports Windows Subsystem for Linux, a new component that provides an environment for running Linux-compatible binary software in an Ubuntu-based user mode environment.

-On new installations of Windows 10 on systems with Secure Boot enabled, all kernel-mode drivers issued after July 29, 2015 must be digitally signed with an Extended Validation Certificate issued by Microsoft.
+On new installations of Windows 10 on systems with Secure Boot enabled, all kernel-mode drivers issued after July 29, 2015, must be digitally signed with an Extended Validation Certificate issued by Microsoft.

 This version is the basis for "LTSB 2016", the first upgrade to the LTSB since Windows 10's release.
 The first LTSB release, based on RTM (version 1507), has been retroactively named "LTSB 2015".

+The update has reached end of service on April 10, 2018 in the Semi-Annual Channel.
+The Enterprise, IoT Enterprise and Education editions have reached end of service on April 9, 2019.
+Support of this update for systems based on Intel Clover Trail chipset was available until January 10, 2023.
+The Enterprise LTSB and IoT Enterprise LTSB editions will reach end of service on October 13, 2026.